you-think-you-are-special/ReliableQueue/README.md

   const task = await queue.pop()

-  // doing something with it...
   console.log(`${task.data} is ok`)

-  // our task was finished success or mb task.reject('The reason why') ? task.success()
+  // our task was finished success or task.reject('The reason why') ? task.success()

 })()